HossamYassin/ECommerce/README.md

 # E-Commerce Backend API (Clean Architecture)

-This solution delivers a layered .NET 8 Web API for managing e-commerce operations such as authentication, product and category administration, customer order workflows, and reporting.
-The architecture mirrors the `TestAndScore` structure and follows Clean Architecture principles.
+This solution delivers a layered .NET 8 Web API for managing e-commerce operations such as authentication, product and category administration, customer order workflows.

+The architecture follows Clean Architecture principles.

 ## Solution Layout